allubie/NANA/README.md

 - Implement backup/restore features
 - Add user preferences and settings persistence

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Developer

 Created by allubie as part of the NANA student management application project.